 Adjust accordingly.

-Hourly Revenue Target (HRT)
+Hourly revenue target (HRT)

 Your Hourly Revenue Target, or HRT, is a crucial figure.
 The rate keeps your business healthy, your team paid, and your profits where they should be.